 Regulations And Legislation

 The regulatory limits for aflatoxins in all feed- and foodstuffs for consumption is now tightly regulated.
 It follows years of examination on the safety and the risks posed.
 In the USA for example, the level of total aflatoxin in human food must be below 20 μg/kg total.
+Not all countries have legislation for setting the maximum limit for aflatoxin content.
+India is a good example where zearalenone for example does not have a maximum permissable level.

 The presence of aflatoxins of any sort can be especially damaging to growers because it means whole batches must be dispensed with.
 If the regulations were not enforced or even existing, then contamination with these toxic metabolites proves to be a severe health risk.
 It is known that certain products from various countries are not even considered because of poor supply chain management.
 Even if the concentration levels are sub-lethal then there is an association with stunted development in young people and animals ingesting these toxins (Khlanwiset et al., 2011), various forms of cancer and with immune suppression (Turner et al., 2003; Liu and Wu, 2010).